 All that said, what I actually admire about Coppola and screenwriter James V. Hart’s version is they uniquely incorporated a tragic love story with sexual undertones between Dracula and Mina Murray with religious fanaticism as a backdrop, creating a compelling story from the beginning – why he became the dark force – unlike in the book where nothing specific is mentioned about how he turned into a vampire.
 They humanized Dracula as a despicable monster with a heart yearning for the tenderness that he longed for.
 His love towards Elisabeta had no bounds and when she committed suicide, he not only renounced his faith, but also got more destructive.
 When he finally meets and relentlessly pursues her as Mina, Dracula, in his death agony, insists that she kill him by driving the wooden stake into his heart as well as decapitate him.
 He can no longer carry the baggage of revenge and wanted peace unlike in the novel where mortally injured Quincy Morris stabs him with a Bowie knife and he crumbles to dust.
 If his love metamorphosed him into a brooding monster, it was also his love that ultimately set him free from the clutches of intense resentment.
 Love was his remedy and not hatred and it took centuries to be cured.

-Bram Stoker’s Dracula completes 26 years and while it may not be a perfect film, it is a scintillating homage to the book.
+Bram Stoker’s Dracula completed 26 years on 13th November and while it may not be a perfect film, it is a scintillating homage to the book.
 I am unsure anyone especially youngsters born post 2000 would enjoy or even find it remotely scary given how badly crafted horror films with old school scare, with the exception of The Conjuring, hits the screen these days, lacking the grip to catch audience’s attention.
 I am hopeful that those who’ve watched this film and adore it, will give it a chance and experience the nostalgia associated with it all over again.
 If anything else, watch it for Gary Oldman who, in my honest opinion, is a powerful vampire onscreen.

 Links for e-book and screenplay: